-And for localised resources for education settings through Somerset Safeguarding Children's Partnership and The Bristol Safeguarding in Education website.
+And for localised resources for education settings The Bristol Safeguarding in Education website.

 PART 2: Procedures

 2.1 Reporting concerns

 All staff are clear about recording and reporting concerns to the DSL/DSL deputies in a timely way.
 In the case a learner is in immediate danger, staff should phone the police.